Asian Studies Instructor: Two year teaching position

 A Ph.D. in one of the associated fields is required.
 Applicants must have conversational ability in Chinese and demonstrate ability to teach effectively using varied methods and instructional technology.

-Applicants must be professing Christians who can support the educational mission of Calvin College as a Christian liberal arts college affiliated with the Christian Reformed Church.
+Applicants must be professing Christians who can support the educational mission of Calvin University as a Christian liberal arts university affiliated with the Christian Reformed Church.

 Questions and application materials may be directed to Larry Herzberg, Director of Asian Studies